Experience & Product Design (NEW!)

 Experience Design Studio 1More

 In Experience Design Studio 1, students will learn about the design process and the notion of creating experiences.
-Through the study of a wide repertoire of both physical and digital UX, students will immerse in understanding of how users relate and respond to experiences, in order to create human cantered design holistically across different touchpoints.
-They will also learn to be conversant with designing on a range of scales for the human body, objects, spatial environments and services and also focus on the relationship between digital and physical products.
+Through the study of a wide repertoire of both physical and digital UX, students will immerse in understanding of how users relate and respond to experiences, in order to create human centered design holistically across different touchpoints.
+They will also learn to be conversant with designing on a range of scales for the human body, objects, spatial environments and services and also focus on the relationship between digital and physcial products.

 Form, Function & Emotion for Product DesignMore

 In this module, students will learn about how form, function and emotion each play a unique and interlinked role in product design.
 Students will learn how products are designed or enhanced to improve their desirability, and better engage their audience through its form, aesthetics and emotional appeal.
 Students will also reinforce the concept of ergonomics and user needs in the module, as well as acquire a good understanding of key manufacturing processes.
 This module will also introduce how external factors influence our perceptions of design and affect the visual and tactile experience of a product design.